spring-jdbc-crud/simplejdbcmapper/README.md

 3.**Postgres and OffsetDateTime**

-Postgres database metadata for column definition 'TIMESTAMP WITH TIMEZONE' returns java.sql.Types.TIMESTAMP which is wrong, causing conversion failures.
-Do the following when configuring SimpleJdbcMapper():
+Postgres database metadata for column definition 'TIMESTAMP WITH TIMEZONE' returns java.sql.Types.TIMESTAMP which causes conversion failures when used with OffsetDateTime.
+Do the following to override it to be java.sql.Types.TIMESTAMP_WITH_TIMEZONE.

     SimpleJdbcMapper sjm = new SimpleJdbcMapper(dataSource);
-	Map<Class<?>, Integer> map = new HashMap<>();
-	// map OffsetDateTime to the correct sql Type map.put(OffsetDateTime.class, java.sql.Types.TIMESTAMP_WITH_TIMEZONE);
-	sjm.setDatabaseMetaDataOverride(map);
+    sjm.enableOffsetDateTimeSqlTypeAsTimestampWithTimeZone();
     return sjm;